act-rules/act-rules.github.io/_rules/element-lang-valid-de46e4.md

 #### Inapplicable Example 1

-The rule applies to elements within the `body` of a webpage. `html` elements are ignored by the rule.
+This `html` element which has a `lang` attribute is not applicable to the rule.
+The rule is applicable to elements within the `body` of a webpage.

 ```html
 <html lang="en">